Whimsy Stick

 TL;DR

-The Whimsy Stick is a flirt pole designed by a professional dog trainer after 10 years and 1,000+ dogs.
+The Whimsy Stick is a flirt pole designed by professional dog trainer Christopher Lee Moran after 10 years and 1,000+ dogs.
 It exists because every flirt pole on the market either broke, bored the dog, or failed to complete the full predatory motor pattern.
 This page tells the full story.
-If you want to skip ahead: shop the product line, read the free training guide, or see the head-to-head comparison.
+If you want to skip ahead: shop the Standard and Rugged XL flirt poles, read the free flirt pole training guide, or see the Whimsy Stick vs Squishy Face comparison.

 Who This Is For